zaqifathis/BIMserver-doc/Endpoints.md

   token: ABCDE...
 }
 ```
-Then BIMserver will send you an EndpointID, this Endpoint will be matched with the User linked to the token yo sent earlier.
+Then BIMserver will send you an EndPointID, this EndPoint will be matched with the User linked to the token you sent earlier.
 ```
 {
-  endPointId: 12345...
+  endpointid: 12345...
 }
 ```

-Now you can use this EndpointID when registering for certain events, such as progress on some action:
+Now you can use this EndPointID when registering for certain events, such as progress on some action:
 ```
 Bimsie1NotificationRegistryInterface.registerProgressHandler(topicId, endPointId);
 ```

-In the previos example the topicId is being returned by for example the Bimse1ServiceInterface.checkin method.
+In the previuos example the topicId is being returned by for example the Bimsie1ServiceInterface.checkin method.